 Breaking Down the C-Curl

 I shot this video below to teach you the principles of learning or cueing the C-curl.
-I stole this concept from a fellow instructor that I work with at San Diego’s StudioFlo Pilates.
+I stole this concept from a fellow instructor that I worked with in the past.
 It’s been a game changer with my students and personal training clients.

 - The purpose is to curl the spine, not see how high you can lift off the mat.
 Don’t mistake this for a sit-up.